dvidelabs/flatcc/README.md

 Strict aliasing means that a cast like `p2 = *(T *)p1` is not valid because the compiler thinks that p2 does not depend on data pointed to by p1.
-In most cases compilers are sensible enough to handle this, but not allways.
+In most cases compilers are sensible enough to handle this, but not always.
 It can, and will, lead to reading from uninitialized memory or segfaults.
-There are two ways around this, one is to use unions to convert from integer to float, which is valid in C but not in C++, and the other is to use `memcpy` for small constant sizes, which is guaranteed safe, but can be slow if not optimized, and it is not always optimized.
+There are two ways around this, one is to use unions to convert from integer to float, which is valid in C, but not in C++, and the other is to use `memcpy` for small constant sizes, which is guaranteed safe, but can be slow if not optimized, and it is not always optimized.